Sewer56/Heroes.Graphics.Essentials.ReloadedII/README.md

 #### Widescreen & Tallscreen Support

-Normally Sonic Heroes is constrained to using three hardcoded resolutions, all constrained to the 4:3 aspect ratio.
+Normally Sonic Heroes only allows you to use a few hardcoded resolutions, all constrained to the 4:3 aspect ratio.
 Graphics Essentials meanwhile allows you to use both play the game in wide and tall screen modes.

 ![Wide 2P](./Docs/Images/Wide2P.png)